 When King Saul heard that a teenage boy named David had volunteered to fight the giant Goliath, he called for David and tried to talk him out of it.
-He said to David, “You are not able to go against this Philistine to fight with him; for you are a youth, and he is a man of war from his youth.”
-David, however, was insistent and full of confidence.
-He explained to Saul that he had killed lions and bears while tending to his father’s flocks and concluded, “And this uncircumcised Philistine will be like one of them, seeing he has defied the armies of the living God.”
-So, finally, Saul reluctantly gave his approval by saying, “Go, and the Lord be with you!”
+He said, “David, you are not able to go against this Philistine to fight with him; for you are a youth, and he is a man of war from his youth.”
+David, however, explained to Saul that he had killed lions and bears while tending his father’s flocks.
+Based upon this past success, David was confident that he could defeat Goliath.
+As he put it, “And this uncircumcised Philistine will be like one of them, seeing he has defied the armies of the living God.”
+Saul then reluctantly gave his approval by saying, “Go, and the Lord be with you!”

 But before Saul sent David out to fight he let him borrow his personal, kingly armor, which included a bronze helmet and a coat of mail.
 David put on the armor and tried walking around in it but found it to be too cumbersome and ill-fitting.
 Saul was a very tall man, the tallest in all Israel, and young David was much shorter.
-So David politely declined the offer and chose instead to arm himself with five smooth stones, which he placed in his shepherd’s pouch, and his sling.
+So, David politely declined the offer and chose instead to arm himself with five smooth stones, which he placed in his shepherd’s pouch, and his sling.
 Of course, the rest is history.

 That’s why it’s so important that you learn to appreciate it when you find yourself in a good circumstance.
 Don’t be so quick to run off from a spot that is obviously well-suited to you.
 If you’ve found people with whom you can get along, stay with them.
 If you’ve got a job that provides you with not only a paycheck but also contentment, stick with it.
 If you’ve discovered an oasis in a desert of life’s barrenness, sink your roots down into it and enjoy it.